Cannabidiol (CBD) is one of several active compounds found in the cannabis plant.

 Stimulant and non-stimulant medications are prescription-only.
 You’ll have to see a doctor and undergo regular examinations to continue use.

-CBD oil has been shown to be well-tolerated at doses of up to 1500 milligrams per day.
+CBD oil to be well-tolerated at doses of up to 1500 milligrams per day.

 Depending on the dose, it can take anywhere from 20 minutes to two hours before you feel its effects.